LandmarkG022/paypal/Readme.md

 This is a paypal repositor
-this is paypal application for payments
+this is paypal application for payment applications must be tested